Ecommerce marketing is the practice of driving top-of-funnel traffic to convert into sales and new customers — and there are many ways to go about it.

 Crafting a well-thought-out ecommerce marketing plan may seem daunting.

-While you may be tempted to go off to the races, intentionality is key when you first begin developing an ecommerce marketing strategy.
+However, the wealth of strategies and channels that can help drive online sales is enormous and continuing to grow.
+While you may be tempted to go off to the races, intentionality is critical when you first begin developing an ecommerce marketing strategy.